nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 This setup creates a challenge when we want to check for collisions between the player and the meteors.

-### 🌈 Why Is This a Problem?
+### 🔴 Why Is This a Problem?

 **Difficult Separation:**

-#### 🔴 When all sprites are in one group, it becomes hard to differentiate between them.
+####   When all sprites are in one group, it becomes hard to differentiate between them.

-> #### 🔴 If we want to check if a meteor hits the player, we need a way to isolate those two specific sprites from the others in the group.
+> ####   If we want to check if a meteor hits the player, we need a way to isolate those two specific sprites from the others in the group.

 <br>

 **Collision Logic:**

-#### 🔴 If all sprites are in one spot, collision detection isn’t as fast.
+####   If all sprites are in one spot, collision detection isn’t as fast.

-> - 🔴 We may end up checking collisions between the player and stars or other irrelevant sprites, which is not what we want!

 ```python
 # SPRITES  ------